fanweng/cpp-programming/knowledge-base/pointers/mem_management.md

 * `new` operator

 The basic syntax is `ptrVar = new dataType`.
-The `new` operator returns the address of the allocated memory location.
+The `new` operator returns the address of the allocated memory location (on the heap).

 * `delete` operator